(6.2.02) Lakers Win GM7 in OT, Eliminate the Kings in the WCF

 Fans of the Sacramento Kings, or as Shaq called them “Queens,” will still tell you one of the greatest playoff series of all-time was rigged and their Kings deserved to win the 2002 WCF.

-They, along with disgraced NBA ref Tim Donaghy, will also tell you game 6 was rigged as the Lakers attempted 40 free throws (27 in the most controversial quarter) and did get every call as Mike Bibby and the Kings couldn’t get a call even with a bloody nose.
+They, along with disgraced NBA ref Tim Donaghy, will also tell you Game 6 was rigged as the Lakers attempted 40 free throws (27 in the most controversial quarter) and did get every call as Mike Bibby and the Kings couldn’t get one even with a bloody nose.

 Lakers’ fans will tell you Peja and the Kings choked in that game worse than Bryant almost did on that bacon cheeseburger.
-Then at the end of overtime, and one of the greatest and most controversial playoff series of all-time, the final score said Lakers 112 and Kings 106.
+I wouldn’t go that far but Peja’s eight point (3-of-12 shooting) night was a big reason why the the overtime thriller ended with a six-point victory for the champs.

 “We kept our composure,” said Bryant.
 “That’s why championship experience shows through.”